Security

 Run-time javascript server Answers HTTPS requests, with JSON/HTML.

-All code at 21RISK is committed to a mono-repo, making it possible to track all code-changes.
+All code at 21RISK is committed to a single repo, making it possible to track all code-changes.
 We use Git + Github to manage commits, issues, PR’s + more.

 Backup of code